Problem Package Format

 Invalid Output

 The test cases in invalid_output describe invalid outputs for non-interactive problems.
 They consist of three files.
-The input file tc.in must pass input validation.
+The input file tc.in, which must contain valid input.
 The output file tc.out must fail output validation for the given answer file tc.ans.

 <output_validator_program> tc.in tc.ans dir [arguments] < tc.ans # MUST PASS